-During the year to 31 March 2023, the Association has continued its main business of providing affordable rented accommodation for people in housing need.
-The Association has also carried out a programme of maintenance and improvements to its properties, which has increased over the past few years as Government COVID regulations were eased.
+During the year to 31 March 2024, the Association has continued its main business of providing affordable rented accommodation for people in housing need.
+The Association has also carried out a programme of maintenance and improvements to its properties, the costs of which have been adversely affected by high rates of maintenance inflation.

-Wider Role activities undertaken during the year included involvement in the Cash for Kids project, initiatives aimed at reducing fuel and food poverty, part funding of two money advice staff in conjunction with Tollcross Community Trust and Shettleston Housing Association, as well as continuing with our long-established Advice Centre.
+Wider Role activities undertaken during the year included involvement in the Cash for Kids project, initiatives aimed at reducing fuel and food poverty, part funding of two money advice staff in conjunction with Tollcross Community Trust and Shettleston Housing Association, as well as continuing with our long-established Advice and Learning Centre.

-In 2023/24 the Association will continue in its main business and will also seek opportunities in terms of development, wider action, and other initiatives, working closely with other partners where appropriate.
+In 2024/25 the Association will continue in its main business and will also seek opportunities in terms of development, wider action, and other initiatives, working closely with other partners where appropriate.
+Grant funding has been agreed by the Scottish Government for the construction of 42 new properties at Altyre Street.
+Building work will start in quarter 1 and will include several larger family homes to help alleviate the problems faced by the local authority in housing families in temporary accommodation.